List of NASCAR race wins by Joe Gibbs Racing: Wins by driver

-Twenty-three drivers have won at least one points race in a Gibbs car, with Kyle Busch accounting for 90 of the 219 series victories.
+Twenty-four drivers have won at least one points race in a Gibbs car, with Kyle Busch accounting for 90 of the 222 series victories.
 Joey Logano, Denny Hamlin, Christopher Bell, Erik Jones, and Ty Gibbs account for anywhere from 9 to 18 wins apiece.
 Hamlin and Busch each won an additional race for the team but were disqualified after failing post-race inspection in those races.